- West Segment: 7th Avenue between Wren Street and Fraser River Heritage Park

 By connecting these recreational and community facilities, the greenway will be integrated with these destinations and will make it easier for people of all ages and abilities to walk, wheel, and cycle to access these recreational and community facilities, whether for recreation or transportation.

 What are the objectives of the 7th Avenue Greenway?

 The greenway design will be guided by the following objectives:

 Will the 7th Avenue Greenway involve parking changes?

 Specific parking changes are unknown at this time, but it is known that changes will be needed.
 We understand the removal of parking is a concern for some people.
 We will explore how to minimize changes to on-street parking and loading during the design process.

 Public transit is an important part of ensuring mobility options for everyone.
 It is not anticipated the transit routes will be impacted, and opportunities to improve bus stops and access to transit will be considered through the design process.
 The City will work with BC Transit to proactively consider how changes to the corridor may impact transit service.

 Will the 7th Avenue Greenway impact garbage pick-up?

 Specific changes to garbage removal are unknown at this time.
 During the design process garbage removal will be considered to minimize impacts to this important service.

 Consultation first began in 2016 during the engagement process for the Transportation Master Plan.
-The process continues to be an iterative process with District Council more recently advising staff to proceed with the design process and continue to consult with stakeholders and the public.
+The process continues to be an iterative process with City Council more recently advising staff to proceed with the design process and continue to consult with stakeholders and the public.
 Previous input will be considered by the project team during the design process.